ScalaIO/cfp-devoxx/README.md

 ## Where do I start?

 First things first, you need to set-up your own conference.
 To do so, Frederic Camblor implemented a generic class that contains most (but not all) importants details.
-Check ConferenceDescriptor.scala.
+Check _ConferenceDescriptor.scala_.
 This file defines the configuration of your own conference.
 The Schedule/Slots is not mandatory when you start to configure your application.
 However if you plan to use the REST API then you should also configure this part.
 Check for the TODO's in the file.